stefanjudis/8-bit-revolution/README.md

 To set this project up yourself you can hit the button (👆) which leads you to a one-click install solution.
 What you need is a Twilio account and number and the numbers of your friends.

-You can watch me setting it up in real time! 🙈
+Ooooooor... you can watch me setting it up in real time! 🙈 (TODO how long did it take)

 TODO youtube video!